w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 The [One Thousand Validator Programme](./thousand-validators.md) aims to incentivize the creation of new validator nodes to increase the level of node decentralization.

+### Decentralized Storage

+Blockspace is limited and valuable.
+Not all data we have can be stored on the blockchain.
+Large files like pictures, music, movies, etc. will never be stored on the blockchain.
+But where can we stored those files?
+In order to stick to the web3 vision we need a resilient and decentralized storage solution.

+The most important thing is that the proof of ownership is stored on the blockchain.

+On the other side large files and their metadata can be uploaded on decentralized storage network such as IPFS.
+The Polkadot parachain Crust also provided a similar storage solution.

 ### Stake Allocation

 In Proof-of-Stake blockchains security is dictated by how much stake is locked on-chain (financial